Running Bear: Cover versions

 During the late 1960s and early 1970s, Sonny James enjoyed an unprecedented streak of success with his commercially released singles, many of them covers of previous pop hits.
 One of his 16 consecutive No. 1 singles on the Billboard Hot Country Singles chart was a cover version of "Running Bear."
 Released in April 1969, James topped the Hot Country Singles chart in mid-June and spent three weeks at No. 1.
 The song was one of the most popular recordings of James' career.
 In Canada, it reached #1 on the country charts and #74 on the rock charts.

 Jim Stallings recorded a version of the song on his 1969 album titled Heya!

 The Guess Who included the song on their 1972 album Rockin', although the songwriting credit is incorrectly given to Clarence "Curly" Herdman, a country and bluegrass fiddler.

 The Youngbloods released a version of the song as a single in 1972 and was featured on their album High on a Ridge Top.

 Tom Jones recorded a funk version of the song on his 1973 album The Body and Soul of Tom Jones.

 Mud recorded the song on their 1974 debut album Mud Rock which reached #8 in the UK charts.

 Danny Davis and the Nashville Brass recorded a toe-tapping version of the song, complete with the standard Nashville Brass banjo-and-steel solo, for their 1975 album Dream Country.

 The song was occasionally part of Led Zeppelin's live repertoire in the early 1970s, during rock medleys contained within long versions of "Whole Lotta Love".

+The Beach Boys covered the song, along with various other rock and doo-wop standards for their 1976 15 Big Ones album, however the recording of Running Bear didn't make the cut and remained unreleased until the 2026 boxed set We Gotta Groove: The Brother Studio Years.

+In 1985 famous New Zealand comedian Billy T James covered Running Bear on his album "live at pips".

 In 2012 Ray Stevens covered the song on his 9-CD box set, The Encyclopedia of Recorded Comedy Music.

 Northern Irish punk band, Stiff Little Fingers did a live cover of this, which ended up on their album All the Best and later on the re-issue of their live album, Hanx!.

 The song is a staple of Williams and Ree's live set and is one of the duo's most popular songs.
 Ree performs the lead vocals while Williams provides Indian chants and humorous alternatives, such as lyrics from "Pump Up the Jam" and "Ice Ice Baby".

 Bob Wills and his Texas Playboys frequently performed the song and it appears on their album Time Changes Everything, and on many greatest hits compilations.